Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona vs. Purdue BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game features the No. 1 Arizona Wildcats (8-0) and the No. 3 Purdue Boilermakers (9-1) facing off at Gainbridge Fieldhouse in what is expected to be a competitive matchup, with a projected 80-77 victory for Arizona according to our computer prediction.
-Game time is at 4:30 PM ET on December 16.
+Saturday's contest at Gainbridge Fieldhouse has the No. 1 Arizona Wildcats (8-0) taking on the No. 3 Purdue Boilermakers (9-1) at 4:30 PM (on December 16).
+Our computer prediction projects a 80-77 win for Arizona, who is a small favorite based on our model.

-According to our computer prediction, Arizona should cover the point spread, which currently sits at 1.5.
-The two sides are projected to go under the 159.5 over/under.
+Based on our computer prediction, Arizona projects to cover the 1.5-point spread in its matchup versus Purdue.
+The over/under is currently listed at 159.5, and the two sides are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!